 PostgreSQL High-Availability has been one of the most dominant topics in the field for a long time.
 While there are many different approaches out there, Patroni seems to have become one of the most dominant solutions currently in use out there.
-Many database clusters are running on Linux.
+Many database clusters run on Linux.
 However, we have seen some demand for a Microsoft Windows-based solution as well.
+The Patroni Environment Setup provides high availability for Windows.

 While installing Patroni on Linux has become pretty simple, it is still an issue on Microsoft operating systems.
 There are simply too many parts that have to be in place to run Patroni and many people have found it hard to deploy Patroni.